-The map on page 6 features the 350+ telephone and electric cooperatives or their subsidiaries that are currently offering fiber Internet access to homes or businesses.
-It is based on data from the FCC Form 477 December 2017 v1, and it is compiled at the census block level.
-11 This map may slightly overstate coverage: an ISP may claim a census block as served if an ISP serves, or can easily serve, at least one location in that census block.
+The map on page 6 features the 360+ telephone and electric cooperatives or their subsidiaries that are currently offering fiber Internet access to homes or businesses.
+It is based on data from the FCC Form 477 June 2019 v1, and it is compiled at the census block level.12 This map may slightly overstate coverage: an ISP may claim a census block as served if an ISP serves, or can easily serve, at least one location in that census block.
 Rural census blocks often cover larger areas than urban census blocks.

-This map includes information on projects through December 2017; new projects that started in 2018 will not be reflected on this map.
+This map includes information on projects through June 2019; new projects that started in late 2019 will not be reflected on this map.